-When Jean's son Michel took control of Delas Freres in 1960, the winery had become one of the major houses in the Northern Rhône, where it owned and controlled vineyards in Hermitage, Cornas, Côte Rôtie, and Condrieu.
+When Jean's son Michel took control of Delas Frères in 1960, the winery had become one of the major houses in the northern Rhône, where it owned and controlled prestigious vineyards in Hermitage, Cornas, Côte Rôtie, and Condrieu.

-With a new team full of enthusiasm, determination, and dedication to long-term quality, Delas Freres is a winery to follow now and in the future.
+With a new team full of enthusiasm, determination, and dedication to long-term quality and continuity, Delas Frères is a winery to follow now and in the future.

 Jacques Grange joined Delas Freres as winemaker on June 2, 1997.
-Grange holds a degree in enology from the University of Dijon and has extensive winemaking experience, including a four-year stint at Chapoutier working directly with Michel Chapoutier on the 1991-’94 vintages.
+Grange holds a degree in oenology from the University of Dijon and has extensive winemaking experience, including a four-year stint at Chapoutier working directly with Michel Chapoutier from 1991 to 1994.

-Most recently, Grange worked with Jean-Luc Colombo, one of the Rhone’s most respected enology consultants.
-In this position he worked closely with nearly all of the Rhone’s wine estates, including Vernay, Domaine de La Janasse, Cuilleron and Château Fortia.
-In addition to a deep knowledge of the region’s diverse vineyards and microclimates, Grange has developed strong connections with the people of the Rhone Valley through his work.
+Grange has worked with Jean-Luc Colombo, one of the Rhône’s most respected oenology consultants.
+In this position, he worked closely with nearly all of the Rhône’s wine estates, including Vernay, Domaine de La Janasse, Cuilleron and Château Fortia.
+In addition to a deep knowledge of the region’s diverse vineyards and microclimates, Grange has developed strong connections with the people of the Rhône Valley through his work.